-Smileie’s lab will review your impressions and photos, then decide whether to greenlight your treatment.
+Smileie’s lab will review your impressions and photos, then decide whether to green-light your treatment.
 If they determine their aligners won’t work for you, they’ll let you know and refund you the full cost of treatment.
-Otherwise, Smileie will generate a 3D treatment preview and email it to you.
-If you’re not happy with the smile projection, Smileie will give you a full refund.
-But if you are, they’ll manufacture your aligners and ship them to you within a few weeks.
+Otherwise, Smileie will email you a 3D treatment preview.
+If you don’t like it, Smileie will issue a full refund.
+But if you do, they’ll manufacture your aligners and ship them in as little as 2–3 weeks.

 What Happens During Treatment?

-What your treatment looks like depends on if you choose all-day or nighttime treatment.
-With all-day wear, you’ll wear your aligners for 20–22 hours per day, removing them when you eat, drink, brush, or floss.
+Your treatment details depend on whether you choose all-day or nighttime treatment.
+With all-day wear, you’ll wear your aligners for 20+ hours per day, removing them when you eat, drink, brush, or floss.
 You’ll use each set for 7–14 days, depending on your specific treatment plan.
-Smileie’s nighttime-only plan requires 8–10 continuous hours of daily wear instead, mostly while sleeping.
+Smileie’s nighttime-only plan requires at least ten unbroken hours of daily wear, mostly while sleeping.
 Usually, you’ll wear these aligners for 14 days to give them enough time to work.

 Throughout treatment, you’ll check in with your assigned expert, getting feedback on how things are going and, if needed, receiving refinement aligners to correct anything going wrong with treatment.

-Most people complete treatment within 4–6 months with the all-day system and 8–10 months with nighttime aligners.
-Once you wrap up active treatment, you move into the retention phase, where you switch to retainers instead of aligners.
+Most of Smileie’s all-day treatment plans are 4–6 months long, and the nighttime aligners extend that average timeline to 6–8 months.
+Once you wrap up active treatment, you move into the retention phase, where you’ll wear retainers instead of aligners.
 You’ll need to use retainers for life, replacing them about every six months.

 Paying for Smileie

-A major part of Smileie’s appeal is its price — significantly less than in-office treatments like Invisalign and competitive with direct-to-consumer aligners like Byte and SmileDirectClub.
+A major part of Smileie’s appeal is its price, which is significantly less than in-office treatments like Invisalign and competitive with direct-to-consumer aligners like Byte and SmileDirectClub.
 Still, while it is relatively affordable, it represents a significant investment.

 In general, dental insurance is less likely to cover at-home aligner treatment than in-office or hybrid ones.
 But that doesn’t mean Smileie is ineligible for coverage.
-Check with your insurance provider to see if they will reimburse you for part or all of the cost of treatment.
+Check with your insurance provider to see if they’ll provide a partial reimbursement.

-If not, this doesn’t mean you lack options.
-HSA and FSA funds might be another way to help pay for treatment.
-While some plans won’t cover at-home aligners, others will.
-Contact your account administrator to find out if you can use your funds to cover the cost of Smileie.
+If not, you still have options.
+HSAs and FSAs can also help pay for treatment.
+While some plans won’t let you use their funds for at-home aligners, others will.
+Contact your account administrator to find out for sure.

 Smileie understands that not everyone can afford the cost of treatment outright.
-That’s why they offer financing.
-For all-day dual-arch treatment, you need to make a $398 down payment plus seven monthly installments of $160.
+That’s why they offer financing through Affirm.
+It may require a credit check, and the terms will vary depending on the payment plan you choose, but some plans are interest free, which can make treatment much more accessible.
 Their website does not list the details for their nighttime plan but since this treatment costs more, expect the financing terms to be slightly higher as well.

 What Are Customers Saying?

 Smileie aligners give adults another way to straighten their smiles while keeping treatment affordable and convenient.
-Their wealth of options, combined with speedy results, simplifies things and makes it easier to make treatment work for you.
-While they aren’t the perfect option for everyone, they do have plenty to offer.
+Their wealth of options, combined with excellent support, simplifies things and makes it easier to get a treatment that works for you.
+While they aren’t the perfect option for everyone, they have plenty to offer.